-ARTBASEL 2020: Covid-19's impact on art galleries
+ARTBASEL 2020: the impact of Covid-19 on art galleries

-The media about art galleries in 2020
+You average about art galleries in 2020

-Some digital media, such as Europapress, La Ser or El Cultural, among others, echoed during the month of March 2020 a devastating fact for Spanish art galleries:
+Some digital media, such as Europapress, La Ser or El Cultural among others, echoed during the month of March 2020 a devastating fact for Spanish art galleries:

-It turns out that 87.5% of galleries registered losses during the Madrid fair season in February this year.
-And we are talking about fairs as huge as ARCO, Art Madrid or Hybrid.
-Only 12.5% of galleries managed to maintain the same profit margin as previous editions when it comes to selling artworks, which puts an average loss for the guild of 51.36%, a staggering number.
+It turns out that 87.5% of galleries registered losses during Madrid's fair season in February this year.
+And we are talking about fairs as gigantic as ARCO, Art Madrid or Hybrid.
+Only 12.5% of the galleries managed to maintain the same profit margin as previous editions with regard to the sale of works of art, which puts an average loss for the guild at 51.36%, a frightening number.
 Translated, the deficit is € 25,705.63.

 ARTBASEL and UBS Global: The ArtMarket Report 2020

-ARTBASEL and UBS Global conducted a mid-year survey on “The impact of Covid-19 on the gallery industry” in The ArtMarket Report 2020.
+ARTBASEL and UBS Global conducted a mid-year survey on “The Impact of Covid-19 on the Gallery Industry” in The ArtMarket Report 2020.
 Led by the prestigious Dr. Clare McAndrew, cultural economist and founder of Arts Economics, provided a comprehensive analysis of the current state of galleries in the art market.

 The Art Market Report 2020 consists of a study as a macro-report of the current global art market, which annually studies the sale of works offline and online, the latest market trends and the establishment of statistics at an international level.

-Clare McAndrew, studying the first few months of 2020, produced a series of results based on a survey of heritage art collectors.
+Clare McAndrew, studying the first few months of 2020, produced a series of results based on a survey of high heritage art collectors.

 Key data from The ArtMarket Report 2020